uvarc/rc-website/content/post/2025-april-ssz-h200-announcement.md

 **On April 3**, the new GPU nodes will become available as a beta-release.
 During this phase the new nodes will be accessible for all users with active [Afton HPC allocations](https://www.rc.virginia.edu/userinfo/hpc/access/).
 Please follow [these instructions](https://www.rc.virginia.edu/userinfo/hpc/basepod/#hgx-h200-nodes) to use the HGX H200 nodes in your jobs.
 Jobs running on the new hardware will consume service units based on charge rates reflective of the actual hardware and service cost.
 Visit our webpage for a complete list of service unit charge rates [here](https://www.rc.virginia.edu/userinfo/hpc/#hardware-configuration).
 Please be aware that HGX H200 nodes may be removed from service on short notice outside of scheduled maintenance windows in case configuration adjustments need to be made as the new hardware operates at scale.

-**On May 1**, the new HGX H200 nodes will be released into full production.
+**On May 1**, the new HGX H200 node will be released into full production.
 Access and service unit charge rates remain in effect as posted.
 Additional hardware upgrades or configuration updates, if needed, will be handled as part of Afton’s pre-announced regular maintenance cycles.

 ## Where can I learn more?